 - Lay your shirt flat, collar facing up.

-- Pour liquid laundry detergent or a pre-treating solution directly onto the stained area and rub gently.
+- Pour liquid laundry detergent, dish soap or a pre-treating solution directly onto the stained area and rub gently.

 - Let it soak for at least 30 minutes.